vladar21/english-words-quiz/README.md

 3. **Question Area**: Displays the current question or definition.

-4. **Answer List Area**: Presents three answer options, one of which is correct.
+4. **Answer List Area**: Presents several answer choices, one of which is correct.
 Users must select the correct answer.

 5. **Skip Button**: Users can click the "Skip" button to move to the next question if they are unsure of the answer.